matt-42/lithium/INSTALL.md

 $ li run [source files...] [program arguments]
 ```

-Only the first time you call `li run`, it will build the lithium docker image.
+When run the first time, `li run` will take 1-2 minutes to build the lithium docker image.

 For more info about the cli:
 ```